|

 the world and works to end the conditions that create displacement. |

-Institute is
+Rutherford Institute is a civil

-a civil liberties organization that provides free legal services to people whose constitutional and human rights have been threatened
+liberties organization that provides free legal services to people whose constitutional and human rights have been threatened

 or violated. |